zhiliangxu/microsoft-graph-docs/reportroot_list_usercredentialusagedetails.md

 ms.date: 04/25/2019
 ---

+# List Credentials Usage Details
+Provides the details of self-service password reset usage for a given tenant.
+Details include User, status of the reset, reason for failure etc.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).